deepakc7y/netronome-config/Configuration/README.md

 Kernel is good
 ```

-If Kernel patch is needed, refer to this article [[Link]](https://help.netronome.com/support/solutions/articles/36000054996-agilio-smartnics-err47-kernel-patch)
+If Kernel patch is needed, refer to [this article](https://help.netronome.com/support/solutions/articles/36000054996-agilio-smartnics-err47-kernel-patch)

 ### Enable nfp_dev_cpp